yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/known-issues/postgresql.md

 ---

-### Unsupported ALTER TABLE DDLs variants in source schema
+### Unsupported ALTER TABLE DDL variants in source schema

 **GitHub**: [Issue #1124](https://github.com/yugabyte/yugabyte-db/issues/1124)

-**Description**: If you have done the following alterations on the source schema, they will come up in the exported schema and are not supported by target YugabyteDB:
+**Description**: If you have made the following alterations on the source schema, they will come up in the exported schema and are not supported by the target YugabyteDB:

 1. `ALTER TABLE ONLY table_name ALTER COLUMN column_name SET (prop = value …)`
 1. `ALTER TABLE table_name DISABLE RULE rule_name;`